 The Early Childhood Lab School at the University of Alaska Fairbanks is committed to providing rich observation and practicum experiences for university students studying early childhood education while providing high-quality, licensed care to children of enrolled university students, faculty and staff.

 UAF Community & Technical College operates Bunnell House Early Childhood Lab School on the UAF campus.
-The lab school is licensed by the State of Alaska Department of Health and Social Services to serve 30 children, ages 36 months through six years.
+The lab school is licensed by the State of Alaska Department of Health and Social Services to serve 30 children, ages three years through six years.

 Ages: 3 years—6 years